michaelbolanos/SecCheck/README.md

 v.1.0-v.2.2

-There may be some security checks implemented.
+There may be some security checks implemented in this program.

 Inherently, Windows 10 already detects the .EXE as malware so there is a security checker as a byproduct.

 -